webpwnized/pihole-automation/README.md

 # pihole-automation
-Scripts to automate maintenance of Pi-Hole DNS server
+Scripts to automate maintenance of Pi-Hole DNS server.
+These scripts are run by cron.
+The exact time can be set up using the crontab program.
+A working example is provided in file *crontab*

 ## Daily updates
 - update-debian.sh: Updates the Debian operating system using apt